Fairytales and Other Stories

-"You're not a bad kisser Merlin, but you’re not a great kisser ether," the Lady of the Lake replied.
-"Eric, when two people kiss most of the time neither of them are thinking about the act, they're just putting their faces together.
+“You're not a bad kisser, Merlin, but you’re not a great kisser either,” the Lady of the Lake replied.
+“Eric, when two people kiss most of the time neither of them is thinking about the act, they're just putting their faces together.
 The man is thinking about how to get the girl in the hay.
-The woman, on the other hand, is thinking about how to keep the man's hands from roaming all over her body without offending him."
+The woman, on the other hand, is thinking about how to keep the man's hands from roaming all over her body without offending him.”

-To be a great kisser you only need to do one thing and that is kiss.
+To be a great kisser, you only need to do one thing, and that is kiss.
 Don't think of anything else.
-Put your entire self behind the kiss.
-If you limit your courtship to proper hugs and kisses you will find that the girl can relax into your kisses and will be more responsive.
+Put your entire self in the kiss.
+If you limit your courtship to proper hugs and kisses, you will find that the girl can relax into your kisses and will be more responsive.
 Practice hugs and kisses all the time even after your married.
-In time and with practice you will be able to express your emotions and yourself in a single kiss to your mate."
+In time and with practice you will be able to express your emotions and yourself in a single kiss to your mate.”

 “Then true kissing is spiritual,” Eric as a young boy said.